 May contain errors — check source documents for definitive information.

-This bill would create an independent national body to oversee how recommendations from investigations into deaths connected to the state are acted on.
-It would monitor progress across investigations such as inquests, public inquiries and official reviews, and have powers to require organisations to implement those recommendations.
+This Bill would create an independent national body to oversee recommendations that come from investigations into deaths connected with the state, such as inquests, public inquiries and official reviews.
+It would monitor whether those recommendations are acted on and grant the body powers to require organisations to implement them, aiming to improve accountability and ensure state-related deaths lead to change.

 Generated 21 February 2026